tigerbeetle/tigerbeetle/docs/operating/linux.md

 ### Memory Locking

-TigerBeetle relies on `RLIMIT_MEMLOCK` being adequate enough to initialize io_uring.
-It also locks all allocated memory to avoid the kernel swapping pages to disk and bypassing TigerBeetle's storage determinism.
-If enough memory cannot be locked, the environment can be appropriately modified either by disabling swap, adding the `CAP_IPC_LOCK` capability (provided by the systemd service), or raising the `memlock` value under `/etc/security/limits.conf`.
+TigerBeetle requires `RLIMIT_MEMLOCK` to be set high enough to:

+1. initialize io_uring, which requires memory shared with the kernel to be locked, as well as
+2. lock all allocated memory, and so prevent the kernel from swapping any pages to disk, which would not only affect performance but also bypass TigerBeetle's storage fault-tolerance.

+If the required memory cannot be locked, then the environment should be modified either by (in order of preference):

+1. giving the local `tigerbeetle` binary the `CAP_IPC_LOCK` capability, or
+2. raising the global `memlock` value under `/etc/security/limits.conf`, or else
+3. disabling swap (io_uring may still require an RLIMIT increase).

-Memory locking is disabled for development environments using the `--development` flag.
+Memory locking is disabled for development environments when using the `--development` flag.

-For linux running under Docker, refer to [Allowing MEMLOCK](docker.md#allowing-memlock).
+For Linux running under Docker, refer to [Allowing MEMLOCK](docker.md#allowing-memlock).